Skip to main content

 Once Shopping has run long enough to produce real conversion data, Performance Max becomes your growth step.

 Performance Max bids with automation, and that automation needs conversion signal to bid well.
 Launch it on day one with zero history and it is guessing.
-Launch it once you have sales data and a proven feed, and it can take that signal and scale you across Shopping, YouTube, and Display from one campaign - exactly the visual surfaces home decor buyers browse.
+Launch it once you have sales data and a proven feed.
+Then it can take that signal and scale you across Shopping, YouTube, and Display from one campaign - exactly the visual surfaces home decor buyers browse.

 This is why the order matters.
 Shopping first is not just the safer start - it is what makes Performance Max work when you get there.
 If you want the full trade-off between the two Shopping-style formats, Performance Max vs standard Shopping breaks it down.